Akbelen Forest: Protests and responses

 Environmental activist and community leader Nejla Işık led protests, legal actions, and on-site watches beginning in 2019 to oppose coal mining in the Akbelen Forest and was elected İkizköy’s mukhtar on March 31, 2024, continuing her advocacy despite resistance from authorities and mining companies.
+In March 2026, her daughter Esra Işık was arrested after protesting a state official's visit to the forest.

 In August 2023, environmental engineer Deniz Gümüşel stated that sixty percent of the forest was destroyed; gendarmes remained stationed in the area.
 As there is a clause in the constitution saying that the environment should be protected, a volunteer lawyer for the inhabitants of İkizköy has alleged that the gendarmerie acted unconstitutionally by stopping the protesters from protecting the environment.
 President Recep Tayyip Erdoğan dismissed the protestors as "environmentalist-looking marginals" on August 7.

 On September 1, 2023, anti-deforestation protestors released a press statement condemning the ongoing deforestation.

 In March 2024 the presidential decree to expropriate over 2000 hectares of land for mining was granted then cancelled two days later.
 However in July 2025 the government proposed that mining companies would not have to wait for EIA approval from the ministry before extending the mine.
+In May 2026 the Council of State rejected that for some of the land, but a case in the Constitutional Court was continuing.